-Press III Status to see the status of a download or update and see information on the last successful update.
+Press Status to see the status of a download or update and see information on the last successful update.
 If updates have not yet been performed, status information will be unavailable.

-Press E Check New to check if any new software updates are available to download.
-If a newer software version is available, it will automatically begin downloading after 30 seconds or you can begin the download immediately by pressing the OK key [...].
+Press Check New to check if any new software updates are available to download.
+If a newer software version is available, it will automatically begin downloading after 30 seconds or you can begin the download immediately by pressing .